-Students can access high quality and up-to-date careers information from the Careers Library in the LRC.
-We have a Careers Advisor available to all students and by Year 11, ALL students would have had an opportunity to have a chat with the advisor.
+Students can access high quality and up-to-date careers information from Show My Homework and their tutors.
+In addition, all students can email the Careers Advisor at careers@johnfisherschool.org and schedule an appointment for a Zoom meeting for tailored advice.
+By Year 11, ALL students would have had an opportunity to have a conversation with the advisor.